 AGM vs. Gel – how these two compare

-You will look at the cycle life consideration depending on the circumstances of use.
-When you are using backup power, for example, the UPS (Uninterruptible Power Supply) makes the cycle life consideration inconsequential, since the battery is almost always in a fully charged state.
+You will look at the cycle life consideration depending on the use circumstances.
+When using backup power, for example, the UPS (Uninterruptible Power Supply) makes the cycle life consideration inconsequential since the battery is almost always in a fully charged state.

-However, for something else such as a solar energy system application, it is always better to get a battery with higher cycle power because the batteries will experience discharge on a daily basis.
+However, for something else, such as a solar energy system application, getting a battery with higher cycle power is always better because the batteries will experience discharge daily.

 Optimum temperature use